-This is the official MIPH brochure for the 2014-2016 academic cycle.
+This is the official MIPH brochure for the current academic cycle.

 Public Health is often studied from a national-central perspective.
 Few programs are truly international in scope so as to fully prepare graduates for global civil service careers that will engage a wide variety of global health challenges, including malaria, HIV, drug-resistance, diet-related diseases, etc. To answer this challenge, EUCLID has designed a comprehensive and challenging online master's degree in international public health (MSc) curriculum, which is presented here with full documentation of syllabus and faculty resources, we well as total tuition.
 This documentation will enable students globally to determine if this program is best for them.

 This unique Master's degree focuses on the practical and policy aspects of global public health rather than the advancement of academic knowledge or theoretical knowledge.